Prediction market finds Marco Rubio doubling Ron DeSantis in 2028 GOP nomination sweepstakes

 While other polls show DeSantis tied with or ahead of Rubio, what’s clear is that the aftermath of the 2024 campaign seems to leave the vast majority of Republicans seeing DeSantis as an also-ran.

-The Governor’s Restore Our Nation PAC raised eyebrows this week with praising Elon Musk for having “stood tall and took the hits” to push DOGE reforms when serving with Trump.
+The Governor’s Restore Our Nation PAC raised eyebrows this week by praising Elon Musk for having “stood tall and took the hits” to push DOGE reforms when serving with Trump.
 This scheduled messaging came before the explosive break between the Tesla impresario and the President this week, but suggests his political operation isn’t reading the room very well.

 A.G.
 Gancarski